-Equality GT creates an inclusive environment that attracts and retains lesbian, gay, bisexual and transgender employees, and inspires and empowers them to bring their whole selves to work.
+Equality GT (LGBTQ+ & Allies) creates an inclusive environment that attracts and retains lesbian, gay, bisexual, transgender and queer employees, and inspires and empowers them to bring their whole selves to work.

-Latinos(as)/Hispanics at Grant Thornton & Allies drives firm business by attracting, developing and leveraging the contributions of Latino(a)/Hispanic practitioners.
+Latinx/Hispanics at Grant Thornton & Allies drive firm business by attracting, developing and leveraging the contributions of Latinx/Hispanic practitioners.